Skip to main content

 useAuth()

-The useAuth() hook provides information about the current auth state, as well as helper methods to manage the current active session.
-The hook returns userId, which can be used to protect your routes.
+The following example uses the useAuth() hook to access the current auth state, as well as helper methods to manage the current active session.

 export default function Example() {